cybergeekgyan/GateQuestAnalyzer/README.md

 ## Overview

-GateQuest Analyzer is a deep learning model designed to analyze past years' question papers of the Gate computer science exam.
-The model aims to discover patterns, topics, and subtopics that are most frequently asked in the exams.
-It provides valuable insights into the recurring themes and assists students in focusing their preparation on high-priority areas.
+The GateQuest Analyzer is an advanced deep learning-based tool designed to analyze and decode past years' question papers from the Gate computer science exam.
+This innovative project aims to identify recurring patterns, main topics, and subtopics that frequently appear in the exam, empowering students with valuable insights for effective exam preparation.

 ## Features